Skip to main content

 Reciprocal Fishing License Agreements

-A reciprocal fishing license agreement is in effect between North Carolina and each of the states listed below.
+A reciprocal fishing license agreement is in effect between North Carolina and each of the states listed in this section.
 The agreement provides for the following: All statewide hook-and-line fishing licenses obtainable from either North Carolina or the respective state are honored on certain boundary waters as noted:

 Georgia